wavemotion-dave/A8DS/readme.txt

 XEGS-DS
 --------------------------------------------------------------------------------
 XEGS-DS is an Atari 8-bit computer emulator.
-Specifically, it's designed around the XEGS gaming system which is the 8-bit console version of Atari's venerable computer line.
+Specifically, it's designed around the XE gaming system which is the 8-bit console version of Atari's venerable computer line.
 The stock XEGS had 64KB of RAM and was generally not upgradable unless you really knew the insides of the machine... but thanks to emulation, the XEGS-DS comes equipped with 128KB of RAM which will run the